sanjay123455342/CODSOFT/README.md

-## CODSOFT PYTHON PROGRAMMING INTERNSHIP TASK SUBMISSION
+## CODSOFT DATA SCIENCE INTERNSHIP TASK SUBMISSION

-This repository contains the task submissions for the Python Programming Internship conducted by CodSoft.
-The tasks demonstrate fundamental concepts and skills in Python programming, showcasing my learning and application throughout the internship.
+This repository contains the task submissions for the Data Science Internship conducted by CodSoft.
+The tasks demonstrate fundamental concepts and skills in Data Science, showcasing my learning and application throughout the internship.

 ### Repository Structure

 * **Titanic Survival Prediction:** Using the Titanic dataset to build a model that predicts whether a passenger on the Titanic survived or not.
-* **Iris Flower Classification:** Using the Iris flower measurements dataset we built a model to learn from these measurements and accurately classify the Iris flowers into their respective species.
+* **Iris Flower Classification:** Using the Iris flower measurements dataset, we built a model to learn from these measurements and accurately classify the Iris flowers into their respective species.
-* **Sales Prediction using Python:** We built an ML model to leverage the predictions on future sales so that business can optimize to its fullest.
+* **Sales Prediction using Python:** We built an ML model to leverage predictions on future sales so that businesses can optimize to their fullest.

 ### Titanic Survival Prediction